A new graph invariant arises in toric topology: Acknowledgements

 \section{Acknowledgements}

-The authors would like to appreciate Jang Soo Kim and Hee Sung Shin for helping to improve combinatorial description for $a$-numbers of specific graphs in Section 2.
-They also would like to thank Kyoung Sook Park for useful discussion on earlier version of this paper.
+The authors would like to appreciate Jang Soo Kim and Heesung Shin for suggesting combinatorial proofs of Theorems in Section~\ref{sec:anumber} and to Kyoung Sook Park for useful discussion on earlier version of this paper.
+They are also thankful to the anonymous reviewer of this paper who gave several valuable comments including introduction of Lemma~\ref{lem:subdivision1} and a new proof of Lemma~\ref{subd} which has replaced the original one.